stevenbedrick/QuickUMLS/README.md

     - `-E` / `--language`: Specify the language to consider for UMLS concepts; by default, English is used.
 For a complete list of languages, please see [this table provided by NLM](https://www.nlm.nih.gov/research/umls/knowledge_sources/metathesaurus/release/abbreviations.html#LAT).

-**†**: If the installation fails on macOS when using Anaconda, install `leveldb` first by running `conda install -c conda-forge python-leveldb`.

 ## APIs